radin-ayu/agenticai/website/Lab-2b.md

 # permalink: /lab2/
 nav_order: 4
 ---
-# 🏦 Calculate Reorder Agent Lab 2b: Integrating External Tools
+# 🧑‍💼 Calculate Reorder Agent Lab 2b: Integrating External Tools

 In this lab, you will build a Calculate Reorder Agent using Watsonx Orchestrate.
-This agent will allow you to integrate external tools, autoai (for time series forecasting) and txt2sql (to query stock data), to calculate an optimal reorder quantity.
+This agent will allow you to integrate external tools: txt2sql (for querying stock data) and autoai (for time series forecasting), to calculate an optimal reorder quantity.

 Files used in lab can be downloaded from the following links:
 -  [timeseries_openapi.json](/Lab_2b_Files/timeseries_openapi_new.json)